rust-lang/rust/text/0000-north-star.md

 Since the retrospective must be a high-quality document, and cover a lot of material, it is expected to require significant planning, editing and revision.
 The details of how this will work are to be determined.

-## Release estimation

-The teams are responsible for estimating only the _timeframe_ in which they complete their work, but possibly the single most important piece of information desired by users is to know _in what release_ any given feature will become available.

-To reduce process burden on team members we will not require them to make that estimate themselves; the teams will work purely in terms of quarterly milestones.
-Instead, we will have a separate process to map the goals and time estimates into release estimates for individual features - a process that is likely automatable.

-The precise mechanics are to be determined.

 ## Presenting the roadmap